ibm-cloud-docs/vmwaresolutions/services/fortinetvm_considerations.md

 {: shortdesc}

 * You can install multiple instances of this service as needed.
 You can manage this service by using the FortiOS Web Client or the CLI through SSH.
-* FortiGate Virtual Appliance is supported for instances with VMware NSX-T 3.1 or later and VMware vSphere® 7 or later.
+* FortiGate Virtual Appliance is supported for instances with VMware NSX-T™ 3.1 or later and VMware vSphere® 7 or later.

 {{site.data.keyword.vmwaresolutions_full}} offers promotions for some add-on services.
 Promotional pricing offers a number of months at no cost for a service license, if the service has license charges.
 For more information, see [Promotions for VMware Solutions add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices#vc_addingservices-service-promotions).

-The FortiGate Virtual Appliance version available for deployment is 7.4.3.
+The FortiGate Virtual Appliance version available for deployment is 7.4.8.
 {: note}

 ## Technical specifications for FortiGate Virtual Appliance